Snapchat Ends 'Speed Filter' That Critics Say Encouraged Reckless Driving

 'Speed filter' involved in several deadly car crashes

-The feature has been linked to a number of deadly or near-fatal car crashes, often with teenagers behind the wheel.
+The feature has been connected to a number of deadly or near-fatal car crashes, often with teenagers behind the wheel.

-A 2016 collision involving the speed filter left a driver in Georgia with permanent brain damage.
+A 2015 collision involving the speed filter left a driver in Georgia with permanent brain damage.
 That same year, the feature was tied to the death of three young women in a Philadelphia car accident.
-Also that year, five people in Florida died in a high-speed collision that reportedly involved the speed filter.
+In 2016, five people in Florida died in a high-speed collision that reportedly involved the speed filter.
 In 2017, three young men in Wisconsin clocked a speed of 123 miles per hour on the feature before they crashed into a tree and died.

 In response, Snap made a number of changes.
 It moved the speed feature from a "filter" to a "sticker" in Snapchat, lowering its prominence.
 It also added a "Don't Snap and drive" warning that would appear every time someone used the feature.
 The company also quietly capped the top speed for which a post could be shared for "driving speeds" at 35 mph.
 When NPR inquired about this in May, the Snap spokeswoman confirmed that the limitation had been imposed.
-Yet the company refused to simply drop the feature.
+Yet the company kept the filter available for use.

 And the legal battles continue.
 Naveen Ramachandrappa, a California lawyer who sued Snap over the speed filter, wrote in a lawsuit that some teenage users of Snap believed they would be rewarded with digital prizes and trophies for recording a speed in excess of 100 miles per hour.

-Note: A previous version of this story gave an incorrect timeline for when a number of car crashes linked to the "speed filter" occurred.
-The crashes in Georgia and Philadelphia both took place in 2015, not 2016.
-The Florida crash took place the following year, in 2016.